KumareshBabuNS/cfops-landingpage/content/docs/cfops_restore_aws.md

 +++
-title = "AWS"
-description = "CFOps on AWS"
-date = "2016-02-02"
+title = "Ops Manager restore on AWS" description = "CFOps on AWS" date = "2016-02-02"
 +++

 # CFOPS on AWS
 CFOps is an automation tool to backup and restore Pivotal Cloud Foundry (PCF).
 Currently CFOPS supports PCF 1.4 and above.
-This guide describes step by step directions on running cfops restore tool on vSphere.
+This guide describes step by step directions on running cfops restore tool on AWS.

 ## Getting started
 CFOps can be installed on your Ops Manager host or a jump host that has access to Ops Manager and PCF deployments.